Quickbooks TurboTax Self-Employed Tax Bundle Review (2021)

 Getting set up

 Off the bat, one of the aspects of using TurboTax I was really excited about was the ability to import data from Quickbooks.
-This was actually a feature I was looking for when back when my father was doing my taxes, which led me to discover it was reserved for Tax Bundle customers.
+This was actually a feature I was looking for back when my father was doing my taxes, which led me to discover it was reserved for Tax Bundle customers.
 Needless to say finally having access to such simplicity was exciting but there are some things to note about it.

 When transferring your data over, it warns that you’ll only be able to do so once.
 In other words, you may want to double check that you’re up to date on all of your transactions in QBSE and that everything is labeled properly.
 However, if you do find an error, you can manually correct it in TurboTax.
 Me being me, I did find a few errors and adjustments I needed to make after transferring my Quickbooks data to TurboTax but correcting them was simple.

-Another cool feature — and one I didn’t know about ahead of time — was the ability to upload my 2017 tax return to TurboTax as a jumping off point for this year’s return.
+Another cool feature — and one I didn’t know about ahead of time — was the ability to upload my previous tax return to TurboTax as a jumping off point for this year’s return.
 To do this all I needed to do was upload a PDF.
 Similar functionality was also employed elsewhere to make filling out forms a cinch.

 Walking through your return